Terms And Conditions

 Article 2 – The oral test for Y3 to Y10 students is a recital of a poem to be chosen from the AFM selection.

 Article 3- The oral test for Y11 to Y12 students consist of two sections, both of which must be undertaken by the participant.
 The first section is a general conversation of 4 minutes.
-The second section, 5-minutes-long, is either the recital of a poem, the presentation of a picture, or the presentation of a theme; all followed by questions from the examiner related to the poem or the chosen topic.
+The second section, 5-minutes-long, is either the recital of a poem or the presentation of a picture/object, all followed by questions from the examiner related to the poem or the chosen topic.

-Article 4- The assessors are formally selected and trained by the AFM and their decision is final.
+Article 4- The examiners are formally selected and trained by the AFM and their decision is final.
 No detailed feedback on individual performance will be communicated.

 Article 7- RECITAL OF THE POEM

-7.1 Students recite one poem from a choice of four for their Year level.
+7.1 Students recite one poem from a choice of two for their Year level.

 7.2 The poems must be learnt off by heart.